Italy’s 19 Most Successful Football Clubs, Ranked

 Sold Price: Sport Poster Football Villalba Spain Rome Italy - November 6, 0120 3:00 PM GMT

-With its Football Championship founded in 1898, Italy has given a lot to the beautiful game over the many decades since.
+With its football championship founded in the 19th Century, Italy has given a lot to the beautiful game over the many decades since.
 Italian football drips with history and culture, reflecting the country in general, and like the country, Italian football is known for the passion and style that it has in bucket loads.

 Competition Key